 - If the administrator does not approve the request within the stipulated time, it becomes void.
 Incase if the user has specified a stipulated time for password access, then it becomes void after the user-specified stipulated time.

 - If the administrator rejects the request, it becomes void.

-- If the administrator approves the request, user will be allowed to check out the password.
+- If the administrator approves the request, user will be allowed to check out the password only during the specified stipulated time or during approval time by administrator.
 In case, two administrators have to approve a password, user will be allowed to check only after the approval by both the administrators.